RECOME: a New Density-Based Clustering Algorithm Using Relative KNN Kernel Density: Fast Jump Discontinuity Discovery for Parameter

-It is easy to see that $\text{\#}(V,K, \alpha)$ is a non-decreasing function of $\alpha$.
+Obviously, $\text{\#}(V,K, \alpha)$ is a non-decreasing function of $\alpha$.
 By definition, each JD in $L$ yields a unique clustering result.
 From all the JDs in $L$, we can produce all possible clusters using RECOME.
 Recall that $O$ is the set of core objects and $|O|$ is the maximum number of clusters attainable by RECOME.
 Trivially, $|L| \le |O|$.